Evan Gershkovich sentenced to 16 years in Russian penal colony on charges of espionage

-Closing arguments have begun inside a closed courtroom.
+Closing arguments took place inside a closed courtroom.

-The exceptional speed of the trial has prompted speculation that Russia may be hurrying to convict Gershkovich in order to conduct a prison exchange that may have been agreed.
-In the past, Russia has preferred to only trade people once they have been convicted.
-However, the State Department on Thursday said it doesn’t have any assessment of why the trial was moved up so quickly.
+Russia has preferred in the past to only trade people once they have been convicted.
+However, the State Department on Thursday said it doesn't have any assessment of why the trial was moved up so quickly.

-After just a second day of hearings on Thursday, the court announced it had already completed considering all the evidence in the case and that closing arguments would now be heard on Friday.
+After just two days of hearings on Thursday, the court announced it had completed considering all the evidence and that closing arguments would now be heard on Friday.
+After that, Gershkovich had been expected to be asked for his "final statement" before the court considered its verdict, a spokesman for the court said.

 Russian officials, including President Vladimir Putin, have publicly signalled Russia wants to trade Gershkovich.
 Russia's Foreign Minister Sergey Lavrov earlier this week again confirmed negotiations for an exchange have continued with the Biden administration.